12 Signs of Generational Trauma You May Still Be Carrying

 • guilt around success or happiness

-From a systemic perspective, individuals may unconsciously fear separation from the family system.
+From a systemic perspective, individuals may unconsciously fear becoming different from those who came before them.

 • emotional flooding